Barnacle Bill loves gardening. He provides plenty of tips and tricks for planting, harvesting, and storing quality

 Asparagus spears are delightfully tasty delights that you can grow in your garden.
 Even though they take patience and work to cultivate, you'll quickly forget about all that and enjoy the annual harvest for many years once they're established.
 That's what it's all about!
 I'll share with you the general information you need to know to grow your own healthy greens.

 Where to Grow Asparagus

-In a number of regions of the United States, you can see wild asparagus growing along a number of roads.
-This is because if it's left alone, the vegetable, which is a hardy perennial, thrives.
+In a number of regions of the United States, you can see wild asparagus growing alongside a number of roads.
+This is because if it's left alone, this hardy perennial thrives.

-As far as vegetables that we all know about, I'm not aware of any other that grows wild in the prolific and same manner that asparagus does.
+As far as common vegetables, I'm not aware of any other that grows wild in the prolific and same manner that asparagus does.
 That's not to say there aren't things to be done to develop a strongly producing asparagus bed that will provide great plants year after year for you.
 Once they are established in a bed, they can last for up to 20 years.
 Some experts say they can live and produce even longer.

 For the best results, growing asparagus in a place on the outskirts of the garden is the best because of its propensity to spread.

 How to Choose Your Asparagus

 For a long time, asparagus options were limited because most of the most well-known varieties were female.
-This meant that these seeds spread out and crowd the bed, to the detriment of the plant quality.
+This meant that these seeds spread out and crowded the bed, to the detriment of the plant quality.
 Female plants also require extra energy to produce the seed.